anusha-murali/anusha-murali.github.io/graph.md

 Dijkstra's algorithm allows us to find the shortest paths when the edge lengths are non-negatives.
 Dijkstra’s algorithm will initially start with infinite distances and will try to improve them step by step.

+Dijkstra’s algorithm fails for graphs with negative edge weights.

 **[Dijkstra's Algorithm](./dijkstra.md)**

 ## 4. Bellman-Ford Algorithm